Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 Yes.
 While every student’s schedule may vary due to prior academic experience, you’ll start your BSN degree program with evening general education courses.
 In addition, some general education courses are offered in a convenient on-campus/online hybrid format.

 We offer general education courses in the evening because we know students are busy and often can’t immediately change their entire schedule when starting Nursing school.

 Once you begin your Core Nursing courses, your schedule will shift to daytime classes.

-As of 2018, there were 53,400 RNs employed in the Miami-Fort Lauderdale-West Palm Beach, FL Metro Area
+As of 2019, there were 54,020 RNs employed in the Miami-Fort Lauderdale-West Palm Beach, FL Metro Area.

-There are 2 parts of the cost to become a nurse in the state of Florida.
-First, one needs to complete an accredited nursing program.
-Arizona college offers an accelerated nursing program to earn your BSN in 3 years or less, which saves you time and money.
+There are various parts of the cost to become a nurse in the state of Florida.
+First, you must complete an accredited nursing program.

-Additionally, applicants will pay $200 to take the NCLEX and then an additional $175 to the Florida Board of Nursing.
-This fee covers the application and the licensure.
+Next, RNs in Florida must pay an Examination Fee ($100) and an additional $175 to the Florida Board of Nursing.
+This fee covers the application and licensure.

 After three failures of the same level of examination (RN or LPN), regardless of jurisdiction, the applicant must successfully complete a Florida Board of Nursing approved remedial course.